a-mythh/Face-Detection/README.md

 ---

-Feel free to reach out to with any questions or suggestions regarding this project.
+Feel free to reach out with any questions or suggestions regarding this project.

 Made by Amit Das.